 Examples of the type of conduct that is considered to be misconduct or gross misconduct, which could lead to action under this procedure, are set out in the disciplinary rules and should be read in conjunction with this procedure.

 This procedure may be implemented at any stage, as set out below, taking into account the alleged misconduct of an employee.
 Employees will not normally be dismissed for a first act of misconduct unless it is decided that it amounts to gross misconduct.

+[This procedure does not apply during the probation period.
+If issues of conduct arise, the probation procedure will normally be used to address such matters.
+Where allegations have been made against a probationer, a management investigation will be conducted.]

+This procedure is written in line with the Advisory, Conciliation and Arbitration Service (ACAS) Code of Practice.

+Parties with responsibility for implementing any stages of this procedure will receive appropriate training and access to professional HR advice.

-2. Informal Procedure
+Part A - Informal Procedure

 Managers should seek to resolve minor misconduct informally and as soon as it occurs.
-Management advice may be given to the employee by [Tier].
+If it is deemed appropriate following initial fact-finding management advice may be given to the employee by [Tier].
 Action will be taken under the formal procedure set out in Part B below if the matter is not resolved or, there is repeated minor misconduct or, where informal action is not appropriate (for example, because of the seriousness of the allegation).

-There is no appeal against management advice given, which will not be placed on the employee’s disciplinary record but should be confirmed in a written memorandum.
+There is no appeal against management advice given.

-The written memorandum will set out the misconduct, the improvement that is required and, if appropriate, how this will be reviewed and during what timeframe.
+A written memorandum will set out the misconduct, the improvement that is required and, if appropriate, how this will be reviewed and during what timeframe.
 The employee may make a written comment on the memorandum if they have any objection to the informal action taken.
 A copy of the memorandum or a note of any informal discussions may be placed on the employee’s personnel file.